 The Early Years: 1914 – 1942

 Dad was born September 9th, 1914 in Lubec, Maine, the second child and first son of Frank and Elizabeth Keegan Rier.
 He had an elder sister Marion.
 As the years went by, Dad had four brothers: Francis (“Babe”), Julian (“Barney”), Paul, Raymond and three more sisters: Evelyn, Patrica and Carolee.
 In all, Grammy had 11 children.
 A little brother, Patrick, died before the age of five during a flu epidemic.
-One baby was born premature and survived only hours.
-Dad remembered burying the baby in a shoebox in a field beside the family home overlooking the sea.
+One baby was born premature and did not survive long.
+Dad remembered burying the baby in a shoebox in a cemetery in Leominster, MA where they lived when he was young.

 Grammy Rier told me that she never intended to have children and was surprised when she was pregnant with Marion soon after her marriage to Frank.
 “The doctor told me to nurse the baby so I wouldn’t get pregnant right away.
 It didn’t work.
 Your father was born little more than a year later.”
 Grammy had her babies at home in her bed.
 Sometimes the doctor arrived.
 Sometimes Frank delivered the baby.

 Grammy was a staunch Irish Catholic.
 I have no idea why she thought she wouldn’t have any children.
 I could not imagine life without all my uncles, aunts and nearly 40 cousins, most lived in Lubec.